felixlopz/hubrise-test-task/content/apps/zelty/en/connect-hubrise.md

 ---

-**IMPORTANT NOTE** You might need to log in to your existing HubRise account, or create a new HubRise account to finish the connection process.
+**IMPORTANT NOTE** You might need to log in to your existing HubRise account, or create a new HubRise account to complete the connection process.
 For more information on how to create a user profile or log in HubRise, see our [Getting Started Guide](/docs/getting-started/).

 ---